cyberborean/rdfbeans/README.md

 # RDFBeans framework

-RDFBeans is an object-RDF mapping library for the Java language, providing a framework for mapping an object-oriented domain model to RDF resource descriptions.
+RDFBeans is an object-RDF mapping framework for Java.
+It provides ORM-like databinding functionality for RDF databases ("triplestores") with two basic techniques:

-  RDFBeans is built upon RDF2Go high-level abstract model layer to provide object persistence with a number of existing RDF triple stores.

-  RDFBeans framework supports two basic techniques for mapping the data from Java applications to RDF:

-  * Persistence functionality to store and retrieve the state of class instances to/from a RDF model
+  * Classic object persistence: storing and retrieving the state of POJO objects to/from a RDF model

-  * Dynamic proxy mechanism to access RDF data via Java interfaces mapped directly to the model
+  * Dynamic proxy mechanism to access RDF data with Java interfaces mapped directly to the underlying model

+RDFBeans is built upon [Eclipse RDF4J](http://rdf4j.org/) (Sesame) API to provide object persistence for a number of state-of-the-art RDF triplestore implementations.

-RDFBeans is based exclusively on Java Annotations mechanism for sourcecode markup.
+RDFBeans is based on Java Annotations mechanism.
-No special interfaces and superclasses is required, that guarantees minimum modifications of existing codebase and compatibility with other JavaBean-oriented frameworks.
+No special interfaces and superclasses is required, that guarantees minimum modifications of existing codebase and compatibility with other POJO-oriented frameworks.

 ##Features

-  * Does not depend on specific triplestore implementation: any supported by RDF2Go API can be used

-  * Cascade databinding to reduce development time and ensure referential integrity of complex object data structures
+  * Cascade databinding to reduce development time and ensure referential integrity of complex object models

-  * Modular RDFBeans annotations: can be inherited from superclasses and interfaces
+  * Inheritance of RDFBeans annotations from superclasses and/or interfaces

-  * No predefined ontologies and RDF-schemas are required for RDF data.
+  * No external specifications (RDF-schemas) are required: everything is declared by the annotations

+  * Extensible mechanism of mapping Java types to RDF literals: you can define your own algorithms to represent your data structures with RDF

+  * Support of basic Java Collections, optionally represented with RDF containers

   * Transactions support (triplestore-specific)

-  * Extensible mechanism of mapping Java data types to RDF literals

-  * Support of basic Java Collections, optionally represented with RDF containers

   * Support of indexed JavaBean properties

   * Support of RDF namespaces

+See more on the web-site: [http://rdfbeans.cyberborean.org](http://rdfbeans.cyberborean.org)